 Keep your appointments with your doctor.
 Your doctor needs to monitor your condition and check your response to the medication regularly.

-- Your doctor may need to do certain tests to make sure that your heart, lungs, liver, and kidney function is normal before you take this medicine and thereafter depending on your doctor’s advice.
+- Your doctor may need to do certain tests to make sure that your heart, lungs, liver, and kidney function is normal before your treatment initiation and thereafter depending on your doctor’s advice.

-For as long as you are taking this medicine, you may need to regularly monitor your blood pressure and weight.
+For as long as you are using this medicine, you may need to regularly monitor your blood pressure and weight.

 Paliperidone may cause drowsiness, dizziness or some problems with your eyesight.
 If affected, do not drive or take part in any activity in which you need to be alert or need to see clearly.

-Other side effects include any of the following: weight gain, loss of appetite, difficulty sleeping, headache, tremor, cough, stomach pain, nausea, vomiting, constipation, diarrhoea, indigestion, dry mouth, and back or joint pain, and injection site reactions such as itching, pain or swelling.
+Other side effects include any of the following: weight gain, loss of appetite, difficulty sleeping, headache, tremor, cough, stomach pain, nausea, vomiting, constipation, diarrhoea, indigestion, dry mouth, back or joint pain, and injection site reactions such as itching, pain or swelling.

 Some side effects may need immediate medical help.
 Alert your doctor quickly if you experience any of the following: